About the Academy

 Why Choose the SUNY Executive Leadership Academy

-The partnership with Isaacson, Miller allows participants to work closely with consultants from one of the nations most esteemed search firms to learn how to effectively navigate the executive search process, whether you are leading a search for a new senior leader at your institutions or you are looking for your next opportunity.
+The academy is unlike any other, providing participants with an opportunity to interact with experts from the nationally respected, mission-based executive search firm, Isaacson, Miller, as well as with campus presidents and system leaders who themselves have advanced to their current positions through repeated promotion.
+The partnership with Isaacson, Miller allows participants to work closely with consultants from one of the nation’s most esteemed search firms to learn how to effectively navigate the executive search process, whether you are leading a search for a new senior leader at your institution or you are looking for your next opportunity.
 Their list of clients includes Dartmouth, Penn State, and University of Illinois.
 They have also worked with campuses in the CUNY, SUNY, CSU, and UC systems.

 The over 250 graduates of this program have moved into senior posts at community colleges, comprehensive colleges, and AAU universities.
 These campus presidents, provosts, senior vice presidents, and other executive leaders—credit the program with not only increasing their opportunities for advancement, but also building the confidence and skills necessary to succeed in higher level positions.